pdashottar/Mini-Project/README.md

 The main file which starts execution is mini_p.c, modular approach is taken care by linking rest other files with the main file.

-Sample Input and Outputs are given below -
+Sample Inputs and Outputs are given below -

 1) (a+b)*(a+c) -> a+b*c
 2) (a+c)(a*d+a*~d)+a*c+c -> a+c